This article has affiliate links to products which we may make commission from at no extra cost to you.

 By Car : You can hire a car here or ask the hotel management you are staying at for arranging a car for you.
 This is an expensive mode of transportation, but it’s the most convenient one.

 2 Day Itinerary For Agra Mathura Vrindavan Tour :

 Day 1 : Taj Mahal, Agra Fort and Fatehpur Sikri

 The Taj Mahal :

-Start your day by visiting the Taj Mahal, if possible go for the sunrise tour.
-Taj Mahal’s beauty is beyond words during the sunrise.
+Start your day by visiting the Taj Mahal, if possible go for the nature walking tour.
+Taj Mahal’s beauty is beyond words.
 Visiting this beautiful mausoleum is once in a lifetime experience so make sure to take your time, click pictures and enjoy the charm of this wonder.
 There are many photographers available there too who can help you to capture those picture perfect moments.

 Tour Duration : 2 Hours

 - For foreign nationals the ticket is priced at 1000 rupees (15 USD) which includes a bottle of water, shoe covers & a tourist map of Agra.

 - For Indian nationals the ticket is priced at 40 rupees.
 You will need to purchase shoe covers separately.